enerdgumen/leaderchip/README.md

 # Leaderchip

 An early stage library useful for handling leader election in a microservice environment.

-It is based on the Tokio runtime and currently only supports only.
+It is based on the Tokio runtime and currently only supports Etcd v3.

 ## Usage